aolkin/hrdc/docs/publicity_admin.md

 added, plus one blank person at the bottom, so after adding each person just hit "Save Changes" to be able to add another.

+Most fields should be fairly self-explanatory.
+You must include the person's role or position, name, and year if applicable.

 The "Type" selector controls whether the given person will appear in the "Cast", "Staff", or "Musician" section on the webpage, or for people listed in the